About Congress Centres Network

 Centres have also looked to become even more integrated within the wider trade union movement and to heighten their public profile as trade union Centres within the community.

 Over the years Centres have become firmly embedded within their local communities and provide a very valuable link between the trade union movement and the wider community.
 In the past few years the Congress Centres Network has undergone major structuring and reorganisation to maximise the collective strength and voice of centres, and to build its capacity and sustainability to meet current and future challenges.
 At the core of this strategy has been the strengthening and development of the link between Centres and the wider trade union movement.

-The Congress Centres Network comprises of twenty three Centres around Ireland (see the 'Full List of Centres' for their contact details).
+The Congress Centres Network comprises of eighteen Centres around Ireland (see the 'Full List of Centres' for their contact details).
 Each Centre is a company limited by guarantee which is managed by a fulltime Co-ordinator and a voluntary Board of Management made up mainly of local Trades council and other trade union and community representatives.
-The Network is co-ordinated, supported and developed by a team of dedicated staff based at Congress.

 The Congress Centres Network works to represent and further the interests of the trade union movement at local level in pursuit of a just society which recognises the rights of all workers and citizens while supporting and servicing:

 - workers out of and in employment, including the migrant labour force;

 - members of local communities and those experiencing disadvantage and social exclusion